arvindmvepa/CS269-surveys-2022spring/_posts/2022-05-04-module06-Weak-supervision-and-self-supervision-seg-scribbles.md

 <br>
 As can be seen, the ScribbleSup results are outperformed by the more recent papers.
 One noticable shift in recent papers is the emphasis on generating pixel-wise groundtruth proposals (DenseCRF Loss and TEL) rather than segment-wise groundtruth proposals (ScribbleSup).
 Additionally, ScribbleSup's reliance on static segments may have been detrimental: both DenseCRF Loss and TEL are not limited in this way.

 TEL performs slightly better than DenseCRF Loss though the results are similar.
 However, TEL does not require alternating optimization and has a simpler training procedure.
 While both approaches generate pixel-level groundtruth proposals, TEL also utilizes both high-level and low-level semantic features to generate these while the DenseCRF Loss approach relies on only low-level features.
+This suggests future models will also consider how to creatively utilize low-level and high-level image features to boost model performance.

 ## Conclusion